prebid/prebid.github.io/dev-docs/modules/1plusXRtdProvider.md

 * TOC
 {:toc}

+## Description

+RTD provider for 1plusX.
+Enriches the bidding object with Audience & Targeting data Contact dev@1plusx.com for information.

 ## Integration

 1) Compile the Digital Garage Keyword Module along with your bid adapter and other modules into your Prebid build: